-In this comprehensive floor leveling compound guide, you’ll discover what these materials are, how to use them and the best floor leveling compound Lowes and other home improvement stores have.
-Pros and cons and much more are included.
+In this comprehensive guide, you’ll discover what these materials are, how to use them and the best floor-leveling compound to buy from your local home improvement stores.

 This material combines strength for permanency with the level of liquidity necessary to be finished with minimal tooling or none at all.

-While each floor leveling compound Home Depot and other sellers offer has a unique mix, there are two ingredients they share, Portland cement and polymers/plasticizers.
-The combination gives concrete floor leveling compound the compressive strength of thicker traditional concrete and the ability to hold together even when poured in a thin layer of material and used in the following situations:
+While each floor-leveling compound Home Depot and other sellers offer has a unique mix, there are two ingredients they share, Portland cement and polymers/plasticizers.
+The combination gives concrete the compressive strength of thicker traditional concrete and the ability to hold together even when poured in a thin layer of material and used in the following situations:

 - The most common use is too create a consistent, level subfloor for wood, tile, vinyl and other floorings

 - Bring a low area of a concrete floor up to the level of the surrounding flooring

 - Cover tubing for in-floor radiant heat systems